ferdaarikan/beatstep-remote/README.md

 - ```Start``` and ```Play``` buttons can control Reason
 - ```Volume``` knob controls the Master Volume
 - All the knobs can be mapped to Reason
-- Default knob mappings are listed below.
+- Default knob names are listed below.
+For most devices mappings are inline with knob names.

 I tried to keep the Arturia naming for knobs as much as I can though I am open to any new naming suggestions.
 Currently knobs are named as below.
 Probably you won't see those names unless you are experimenting with the ```.remotemap``` file.